 Former Bayern coach Pep Guardiola was equally effusive in his praise for the Bayern No.23, once saying: "He's a very, very important player.
 He's got great character and great experience."

-Indeed, that game against Leverkusen was a microcosm of everything Vidal excels at.
-He won more tackles (16) than anyone else on the pitch and also provided the assist for Tolisso to make it 2-0 in the 18th minute.
+Indeed, that game - a 3-0 triumph - was a microcosm of everything Vidal excels at.
+He won the second highest of tackles (15) of any player on the pitch, opened the scoring with an emphatic close-range finish - his 25th goal in 183 Bundesliga outings - and also provided the assist for Robert Lewandowski to make it 2-0 in the 38th minute.

 Furthermore, Vidal has a winner's mentality, always eager for more success.
 It is no coincidence that he earned a sixth consecutive domestic league title 2017, after winning four Serie A crowns with Juventus followed by two in the Bundesliga with Bayern.